superctj/observatory-library/README.md

 # Observatory
 A Python library for embedding inference of relational tabular data.
-This repository evolves from the [codebase](https://github.com/superctj/observatory/tree/main) of our VLDB 2024 paper.
+This repository evolves from the [codebase](https://github.com/superctj/observatory/tree/main) of our VLDB 2024 paper [Observatory: Characterizing Embeddings of Relational Tables](https://www.vldb.org/pvldb/vol17/p849-cong.pdf).

 ## Installation